sullvs/BikeShare/README.md

 BikeShare Python Project

 ### Description
 A file that uses the pandas library in Python to provide the user with some statistics about a bike management system in three different cities.
-These statistics include the most popular destinations, most popular hour.. and many more.
+These statistics include the most popular destinations, most popular hour & more.

 ### Files used
 bikeshare.py